 Risk of severe thunderstorms across the Chicago area later Wednesday afternoon/evening

-The National Storm Prediction Center has issued a severe weather outlook (see highlighted map) that has the Chicago area under a risk of severe storms later Wednesday afternoon into the evening hours.
-The greatest threat will be across westernmost counties under a Slight Risk (yellow-shaded area depicting a 15 % chance of severe storms within 25 miles of a given location) with the remainder of our area under a Marginal Risk (green-shaded area depicting a 5% risk of severe storms within 25 miles of a given location).
+The National Storm Prediction Center has issued a severe weather outlook that has the Chicago area under a risk of severe storms later Wednesday afternoon into the evening hours.
+The greatest threat here will be across our westernmost counties under a Slight Risk (yellow-shaded area depicting a 15 % chance of severe storms within 25 miles of a given location) with the remainder of our area under a Marginal Risk (green-shaded area depicting a 5% risk of severe storms within 25 miles of a given location).
+An Enhanced Risk of severe storms (tan-shaded area depicting a 10% probability of tornadoes within 25 miles of a given location) exists over Iowa, northwest Illinois into southwest Wisconsin.

-Warm moist low-level winds gusting in excess of 40 miles per hour will be overlain by a 80 to 90 mile-per-hour jet stream aloft that will further destabilize the atmosphere during the peak-heating hours, generating lines of strong thunderstorms that should maintain their strength as they move east-northeast into northern Illinois, southern Wisconsin and northwest Indiana.
-Greatest risk with the storms in our area will be damaging winds along with large hail.
+A center of deepening low pressure will move northeast out of Kansas into Iowa today (see map below).
+This combined with warm moist low-level winds gusting in excess of 40 miles per hour will be overlain by a 80 to 90 mile-per-hour jet stream aloft and an upper-air disturbance that will further destabilize the atmosphere during the peak-heating hours, generating lines of strong thunderstorms that should maintain their strength as they move east-northeast into northern Illinois, southern Wisconsin and northwest Indiana.
+Greatest risk with the storms in our area will be damaging winds along with large hail, although tornadoes cannot be rules out.